cdominik/gt4pebbles.github.io/README.md

 - `actions/` - the folder containing the Python scripts that populate the new content to the website.
 - `posts/` - the folder containing all posts from the blog.
-- `team/` - the folder containing all members of the AstroFlash team as individual files.
+- `team/` - the folder containing all members of the GT4Pebbles team as individual files.
 - `templates/` - the folder containing the `html` files of the pages that get modified automatically (`blog`, `team`, `index`).
-- `contact.html` - page showing the institutes involved in the AstroFlash project and a contact.
+- `contact.html` - page showing the institutes involved in the GT4Pebbles project and a contact.
 - `images/` - the folder with standard images used in the website (e.g. the favicon and logo and header pictures).
 - `404.html` - the standard Not Found page to show if the user goes to an invalid url.
 - `README.md` - this file that you are reading right now.